-When I first arrived in Chiang Mai, Thailand I wasn’t sure if I could find tennis courts and players to play with.
-The internet was not helping much, so I went on an adventure to explore the local tennis courts, meet players, and determine the best places to play.
+When I first arrived in Chiang Mai, Thailand, I wasn’t sure if I could find tennis courts and players to play with.
+The internet was not helping much, so I took it upon myself to explore the local tennis scene, find the best courts, meet players, and determine the best places to play.

-The best places to play tennis in Chiang Mai are the 700 Year Stadium Courts and the Nawarat Tennis Courts.
+The best places to play tennis in Chiang Mai are the 700-Year Stadium Courts and the Nawarat Tennis Courts.
 They have the most players and the most courts.
-You can also play at Nut Tennis Courts, Four Seasons Hotel, and Palm Springs Place.
-The 700 Year Stadium Courts sell tennis racquets, tennis shoes, balls, and racquet restringing.
+You can also play at Nut Tennis Courts, the Four Seasons Hotel, and Palm Springs Place.
+The 700-Year Stadium Courts sell tennis racquets, tennis shoes, balls, and racquet restringing.

-Because of the language barrier, you may find it tough to communicate with local tennis players in Chiang Mai.
-English is not widely spoken, but there is usually a foreigner (expat) who can communicate with you, as well as a few Thais that know English.
-What is beautiful about tennis is that you do not need to speak the same language to play tennis with someone.
+Because of the language barrier, you may find communicating with local tennis players in Chiang Mai difficult.
+English is not widely spoken, but there is usually a foreigner (expat) who can communicate with you, as well as a few Thais who know English.
+Tennis is beautiful because you do not need to speak the same language to play tennis with someone.

 The players in Chiang Mai are friendly and welcoming.
 You can play pickup games in the morning and afternoon at some of the courts listed below.
-The Facebook group – Chiang Mai Tennis Players – is a good resource if you have further questions or to find out which court to show up on a certain day.
+The Facebook group – Chiang Mai Tennis Players – is a good resource if you have further questions or to find out which court to attend on a particular day.
 It is what I used upon arrival in Chiang Mai.

 Where to Play Tennis in Chiang Mai

-There are quite a few good options in Chiang Mai for tennis.
-Most of the courts are hard courts, with the exception of the synthetic grass courts at Four Seasons Chiang Mai Resort.
+There are quite a few good tennis options in Chiang Mai.
+Most of the courts are hard, except for the synthetic grass courts at Four Seasons Chiang Mai Resort.

 700th Anniversary of Chiang Mai Stadium Courts